timscargill/SiTAR/README.md

 ![SiTAR demo video](https://github.com/SiTARSys/SiTAR/blob/main/SiTAR.gif?raw=true)

-# Implementation Code
+# Implementation Resources

-Our implementation code for SiTAR is provided in three parts, to be run on the user AR device, the server and the playback AR device respectively.
-The code for each can be found in the repository folders named 'user-AR-device', 'server', and 'playback-AR-device'.
+Our implementation code and associated resources for SiTAR are provided in three parts, for the **user AR device**, the **server** and the **playback AR device** respectively.
+The code for each can be found in the repository folders named '_user-AR-device_', '_server_', and '_playback-AR-device_'.
 The implementation code for each consists of the following:

 **User AR device:** a C# script '_DrawTrajectory.cs_', which implements the 'Trajectory creation' and 'Trajectory visualization' modules in SiTAR.